Skip to Main Content

 How to calculate FICA taxes

-To calculate an employee’s FICA taxes, multiply their gross pay by the current Social Security and Medicare tax rate.
+To calculate an employee’s FICA taxes, multiply their FICA taxable wages by the current Social Security and Medicare tax rate.
 This number will also tell you the employer contribution.

 Social Security tax